 'Bill and Ted 4' Not Happening, Writer Ed Solomon Says

-The Bill and Ted series is fresh off releasing its third movie after Bill and Ted Face the Music was released in late August as rumors of a fourth film were circulated by We Got This Covered, who suggested that sources informed them Keanu Reeves and Alex Winter would be signing on for another go-around.
-That, though, didn’t last long as writer Ed Soloman quickly shot those down on social media.
+The Bill and Ted series is fresh off releasing its third movie after Bill and Ted Face the Music was released in late August as rumors of a fourth film were started by questionable blog We Got This Covered, who suggested that their alleged sources informed them Keanu Reeves and Alex Winter would be signing on for another go-around.
+That, though, didn’t last long as writer Ed Solomon quickly shot those down on social media.

 This article reminds me of a dream I had 2 nights ago that for some reason I'd enrolled in 5 classes at NYU & had no idea what they were but it was now finals week.